bendotcodes/cookies/packages/react-cookie/README.md

   - secure (boolean): Is only accessible through HTTPS?
   - httpOnly (boolean): Can only the server access the cookie? **Note: You cannot get or set httpOnly cookies from the browser, only the server.**
   - sameSite (boolean|none|lax|strict): Strict or Lax enforcement

+### `updateCookies()`

+Read back the cookies and trigger changes accordingly.
+Useful is you change cookies server side or with other parties.

 ## `withCookies(Component)`